kata198/usrsvc/README.md

 	  Performs the requested action on the given program name.
 	 "all" can be used for start/stop/restart.

+	When doing start/stop/restart all, you may add "--parallel" to perform the action on all items in parallel.

+	Return code when using "all" is 0 when all success, or 1 for any failure, and the failure codes will be printed to stderr.

 	Uses the config file found at $HOME/usrsvc.cfg